-Paul told the Philippians, “I thank God because of your partnership in the gospel.”
+Paul told the Philippians, “I thank my God … because of your partnership in the gospel” (Philippians 1:3, 5).
 The fact is those who are most involved in the campaign will be those who sacrifice the most.
-One of our gauges of involvement at Saddleback is how many people have completed our CLASSes (and you can get our CLASS material here).
-And the more CLASSes people have completed, the more involved they are, and the more they tend to give.
-The average gift in our church from an attender during one of our giving campaigns was about $7000.
-For the people who had gone through class 101, the average gift was $8500.
-The average of gift for people who had been through class 201 and 101 was over $11,000.
-And the average gift of people who had been through 101, 201 and 301, which usually indicates they are actually involved in the ministry of the church was over $15,000.
+One of our gauges of involvement at Saddleback is how many people have completed our Classes (and you can get our CLASS material here).
+And the more Classes people have completed, the more involved they are, and the more they tend to give.
+The average gift from an attender during one of our giving campaigns was about $7,000.
+For the people who had gone through Class 101, the average gift was $8,500.
+The average gift from people who had been through Class 201 and 101 was over $11,000.
+And the average gift of people who had been through Classes 101, 201 and 301, which usually indicates they are actually involved in the ministry of the church was over $15,000.

 6. People give when you ask them to give.

-James says, “You have not because you ask not.”
+James says, “You do not have because you do not ask God” (James 4:2).
 The Bible says ask and seek and knock.
 God asks people to give.
-The fact is we’re doing people a favor when we ask them to give because they grow in faith, they grow in love, they grow in sacrifice, they grow in commitment, they grow in character as they learn to give.
+The fact is we’re doing people a favor when we ask them to give because they grow in faith, they grow in love, they grow in sacrifice, they grow in commitment, and they grow in character as they learn to give.
 They will be blessed in return.
 Never say no for anybody.
-Your church will be hurt more by those who would have said yes and were not asked than by those who were asked and said no.
+Your church will be hurt more by those who would have said yes and were not asked, than by those who were asked and said no.

 7. People give when you make it possible for them to give.

-2 Corinthians 8 says, “For if the willingness is there the gift is acceptable according to what one has not according to what one does not have.”
+Second Corinthians 8:12 says, “For if the willingness is there, the gift is acceptable according to what one has, not according to what one does not have.”
 That means you need to make it possible for people to give in as many ways as you can.
-Teach people how to want to give and they’ll figure out how.
+Teach people how to want to give, and they’ll figure out how.

 8. People give when their gifts are appreciated.

-The whole book of Philippians is just a thank you letter from Paul for their offering, for their financial support.
-Figure out seven ways to thank people for their gift – a card, a call, a banquet, etc. A little appreciation goes a long way in encouraging people to be generous for the long haul.
+The whole book of Philippians is just a thank-you letter from Paul for their offerings, for their financial support.
+Figure out seven ways to thank people for their gift—a card, a call, a banquet, etc. A little appreciation goes a long way in encouraging people to be generous for the long haul.